StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Perhaps a self-modifying automaton, perhaps a loop that comes back to where it started, except that where it started no longer means quite the same thing.
 Perhaps one of the constructions from [Hofstadter's *Gödel, Escher, Bach*](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), where you move between levels of description & unexpectedly find yourself back inside the thing you were describing.

-So I asked ChatGPT.
+So I asked <span class="icon-openai">ChatGPT</span>.
 It was enthusiastic.
 This was, apparently, “a much more interesting direction.”

 It suggested delayed self-interpreters, hidden phases, nested clocks, [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton), graph rewriting, finite permutations, and a moving hole.